EAGLE

 The HPGe detectors of EAGLE can be used together with various ancillary detectors.
 The following devices have been used or can be used with EAGLE:

-In 2022 the NEDA neutron detection array will be installed at HIL and will be used with EAGLE as a neutron multiplicty filter see the NEDA-EAGLE page for more information.
+In 2022 the NEDA neutron detection array was installed at HIL and it is used with EAGLE as a neutron multiplicty filter see the NEDA-EAGLE page for more information.

 EAGLE reference paper: